Is the MHS Dress Code Sexist?

 “The people around me and even the person who dress coded me all mentioned the unjustness of some of the rules, yet nothing was or has ever been done about it,” Dentino pointed out.

 This being said, the looming question that many are asking is this, Why has nothing been done about the dress code?
-Sophomore Dean of Students, Mrs. Laura Sigler, emphasized that things have been done to adjust the dress code,
+MHS Assistant Principal, Mrs. Laura Sigler, emphasized that things have been done to adjust the dress code,

 “We have tried to make concessions with students over the years to accommodate fashion trends.